With an abundance of breeds to choose from, selecting one particular dog type can often seem like a complicated task.

-This can be a relatively active breed which enjoys outdoor activity.
+This can be a relatively active breed that enjoys outdoor activity.
 Providing it with approximately 45 minutes per day of activity should suffice for this breed.

 This mixed breed enjoys jogging and hiking, in addition to its walk and visit to the dog park.

 It is also very adept at agility and obedience training and various games, which it can use to keep itself mentally stimulated.